alexAubin/customMidiController/README.md

 ![](./hardware/boardIRL.jpg)

+<a name="bootloader"></a>
 5. Flashing the USBasp/V-USB bootloader
 ---------------------------------------

-For the ATMEGA to be able to communicate directly through the USB (allowing it to be recognized as a USB device and to reprogram it at will), we use a custom bootloader from V-USB.
+For the Atmega to be able to communicate directly through the USB (allowing it to be recognized as a USB device and to reprogram it at will), we use a custom bootloader from V-USB.
 The bootloader is the small piece of software, pretty similar to the BIOS in computer, which initiates the rest of the software meant to be run.

-In our case, if the "bootloader switch" is activated when the ATMEGA boot, it will emulate a "USBasp" programmer and you'll be able to upload to change the program.
+In our case, if the "bootloader switch" is activated when the Atmega boot, it will emulate a "USBasp" programmer and you'll be able to upload to change the program.
-If the "bootloader switch" is in the other position, the bootloader will launch the program you uploaded on the ATMEGA - which can be as simple as blinking a LED, or acting as a USB device (mouse, keyboard, MIDI, ...).
+If the "bootloader switch" is in the other position, the bootloader will launch the program you uploaded on the Atmega - which can be as simple as blinking a LED, or acting as a USB device (mouse, keyboard, MIDI, ...).

 Flashing the bootloader is a sort of egg-and-chicken situation : to flash the